-Nematodes enter the termites body and start feeding on its blood and muscles.
-The parasitic roundworms release bacteria and this causes blood poisoning for the termites causing death.
-Nematods are effective in killing termites.
+Nematodes enter the termite’s body and start feeding on its blood and muscles.
+The parasitic roundworms release bacteria, and this causes blood poisoning for the termites, causing death.
+Nematodes are effective in killing termites.

 - Mix the nematodes (the microscopic roundworms) with some water.
 But first, requirements are nematodes, water, spraying bottle, stirring stick, and bowl.

-- Put the nematode-water mixture into some spraying bottle and spray on places that have termite infestation or passing routes.
+- Put the nematode-water mixture into some spraying bottle and spray on places with a termite infestation or passing routes.
 Begin spraying from your backyard.

-- Ensure your spray holds the highest pressure as this will help prevent blockage.
-Shake your sprayer while continuing with the spraying to prevent the nematodes from sett;ling as the bottom of the bottle.
+- Ensure your spray holds the highest pressure, as this will help prevent blockage.
+Shake your sprayer while continuing with the spraying to prevent the nematodes from settling at the bottom of the bottle.

-Caution: Spray at sunset or early morning as this is the time when the nematodes will be highly active.
+Caution: Spray at sunset or early morning as this is when the nematodes will be highly active.
 Further, the ground temperature must be below 60⁰F to prevent nematode death.

-- 1 package of nematodes can treat an area of about 1,600 square foot for termites.
+- One package of nematodes can treat an area of about 1,600 square feet for termites.
 The nematodes will be in powder or granule form to allow easier mixing and dissolving.

-Borax powder (Sodium borate) is mainly used as a laundry cleaner but its also an effective home remedy for controlling termites.
-You can mix the borax wit water and spray or just sprinkle the powered around the house – see this guide.
+Borax powder (Sodium borate) is mainly used as a laundry cleaner, but it’s also an effective home remedy for controlling termites.
+You can mix the borax with water and spray or sprinkle the powered around the house – see this guide.

-Borates applied on the foundation penetrations, expansion joints, plumbing penetrations, concrete, and wood surfaces will penetrate and hence offer longer time of termite control.
+Borates applied on the foundation penetrations, expansion joints, plumbing penetrations, concrete, and wood surfaces will penetrate and offer extended termite control.
 Keep the surfaces sealed to protect them from moisture.

-Besides the home termite control methods outlined above, I recommend you also take preventive measures against the bugs and their babies.
+Besides the home termite control methods outlined above, I recommend taking preventive measures against the bugs and their babies.

-Keep any cellulose, cardboard, firewood or wood away from the house as they tend to attract termites into the yard and house.
-Also, ensure adequate drainage and great ventilation for the interior and exterior of your house.
+Keep any cellulose, cardboard, firewood, or wood away from the house as they tend to attract termites into the yard and home.
+Also, ensure adequate drainage and excellent ventilation for the interior and exterior of your house.